Orluca/TOP-todo-app/README.md

 - todo list header doch noch nach links
 - priority button functionality einfügen
 - an entry for "no project" in projects list?
+- add project: error when not at least 1 character
+- add project: error when name already exists

 ### bugs